 After two great summers, Adam knew he wanted to begin his career there after graduation but the application process for landing one of the offices’ ten fellowships is really competitive.
 Adam prepared with me and other CDO counselors in multiple mock interviews, talked to several attorneys in the Orange County DA’s office about the interview process, and seized every opportunity he could to practice and hone his interviewing skills.
 Adam successfully made his way through two difficult interviews, going above and beyond by traveling to Orange County for the interview when he was not required to do so because he knew an in-person interview made all of the difference in the world.

-In September, Adam is going to begin his dream job and will get hands on experience prosecuting cases from day one.
+After law school, Adam began his dream job and got hands on experience prosecuting cases from day one.
 He got where he is by sending applications out, working his tail off over the summer, and putting the work in over the course of the interview process.

 Are you interested in prosecutor opportunities but not in Orange County?
 There are many prosecutor opportunities out there and we have tons of NDLS alumni employed in prosecutor offices throughout the country, including in New York and Chicago.
 Contact the CDO and we will guide you to them!